iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 My job history on ScrapingHub, all of which are for this experiment
 </figcaption>
 </figure>

+ScrapingHub has forced AutoThrottle enabled for all jobs, so my first SH job survived for longer before it started receiving 403 responses.

+Looking at the stats, the job maintained its position for about 40 minutes, before signals of having its IP banned emerged.

 ## Part 2: Expansion onto AWS, distributed crawling with centralized management